suchthat/ClassMaterial/README.md

 # ClassMaterial

-I will post here the R Programm used in my lectures.
+I will post here the R Programs used in my lectures.